sudosuraj/sudosuraj.github.io/_posts/2024-02-05-How-To-Install-Burpsuite-Pro-in-Windows-and-Linux-For-Free.md

   path: /assets/img/headers/Burp-Suite-logo.png
   alt: Burpsuite Pro
 ---
-#  How To Use Burpsuite Pro For Free
+#  How To Install Burpsuite Pro in Windows and Linux For Free
 Hello Friend!
 In this bug bounty tip, I will walk you through how you can use burpsuite pro for free in Linux or Windows environment.
 **(Note: This is for education purpose only)**